rlawrenc/cosc_304/README.md

 ## Course Description
 **Official Calendar:** Databases from a user's perspective: querying with SQL, designing with UML, and using programs to analyze data.
 Construction of database-driven applications and websites and experience with current database technologies.
 Completion of COSC 121 is recommended.
-**Prerequisite:** One of COSC 111, COSC 123, COSC 210.
-Third-year standing.
+**Prerequisite:** Either (a) COSC_O 222 or (b) third-year standing and one of COSC_O 111, COSC_O 121, COSC_O 123.

-**Specific description:** This course provides an introduction to database systems including database querying, design, and programming.
-The course consists of three major components.
-The first component explains databases from a user perspective including how to query using SQL and relational algebra.
-The second component involves designing relational databases using Entity-Relationship (ER) diagrams and UML.
-The last component involves experiential learning on real-world use cases of databases for software development and data analytics.
-Technologies used include Java, JDBC, JSP, Python, Node.js, and PHP.
-Students completing the course have experience with current database technologies, and the ability to use databases, analyze the contained data, and develop programs to automate data analysis and presentation.
-AI is integrated throughout the course.
-Students learn how to use AI to improve their effectiveness in working with database systems.
+**Specific description:** This course provides an introduction to database systems from a user and application perspective.
+Students learn how to query relational databases using SQL and relational algebra, design relational databases using ER/UML modeling, and use databases from programs and data-analysis tools.
+These skills are integrated through practical work involving database programming, database-backed application development, and data analytics.
+Programming examples use Java and Python, with other technologies such as Node.js available for project development.
+Students completing the course gain practical experience with current database technologies and the ability to query and design databases, analyze data stored in databases, and develop programs that interact with database systems.
+AI is integrated throughout the course, with emphasis on using AI effectively while critically evaluating and verifying AI-generated queries, designs, code, and analysis.

 ## Course Objectives
 **Course Format:** Interactive classes consist of topic introduction, understanding evaluation using quick questions, and concept mastery with larger exercises.
 Practical skills and applications of topics are covered in assignments as well as practice using industrial database systems and software including AI tools.

 **Learning Outcomes:**
- - Describe how databases provide data abstraction and simplify writing programs to store and manipulate data.
+ - Describe how database systems provide data abstraction and support applications that store, retrieve, and manipulate data.
  - Create relational algebra queries on relational databases using selection, projection, join, and set operators.
- - Construct SQL CREATE TABLE, INSERT, UPDATE, DELETE, and SELECT statements including queries with multiple joins, aggregation, grouping, and subqueries.
-Explain the translation of a SQL query into relational algebra operators.
-Utililze AI for writing and validating SQL statements.
+ - Construct SQL CREATE TABLE, INSERT, UPDATE, DELETE, and SELECT statements including queries involving multiple joins, aggregation, grouping, and subqueries, and explain how SQL queries relate to relational algebra operations.
- - Analyze and understand existing database designs, design new databases using ER/UML modeling, and convert designs to the relational model including proper modeling of primary and foreign keys.
+ - Analyze existing database designs, design relational databases using ER/UML modeling, and convert conceptual designs to relational schemas with appropriate primary and foreign keys.
+ - Evaluate and improve relational database designs using functional dependencies and normalization.
- - Develop programs and web sites that access a database to read data, perform analysis, and display output.
+ - Develop programs and database-backed applications that connect to databases, execute queries and updates, process results, and present output.
- - Perform data analysis, reporting, and visualization using data extracted from databases.
+ - Perform data extraction, analysis, reporting, and visualization using data stored in databases.
+ - Explain and use transactions, including the ACID properties and basic transaction control, and apply database security mechanisms including SQL privileges using GRANT and REVOKE.
- - Use JSON and XML for data exchange and representation.
+ - Use structured and semi-structured data representations including JSON and XML, and explain fundamental differences between relational and NoSQL database approaches.
- - Execute and deploy databases on a computer using virtualization/containerization technology such as Docker.
+ - Configure and run database systems using containerization technology such as Docker.
- - Implement database security using user accounts/passwords and SQL privileges using GRANT and REVOKE.
- - Use AI to assist with SQL and database code generation and critically evaluate AI outputs.
+ - Use AI to assist with database querying, design, programming, and analysis while critically evaluating and validating AI-generated outputs.

 ## Marking and Evaluation
 | Item | Weighting | Description |